 32.2 The Authority may consult with the Contractor to inform its decision regarding any redactions but the Authority shall have the final decision in its absolute discretion.

-32.3 The Authority may, at its sole discretion, redact information from the Contract prior to publishing for one or more of the following reasons:
+32.3 The Authority may, at its sole discretion, redact information from the Contract prior to publishing on any one or more of the following grounds:

 32.3.1 national security;

 32.3.3 information protected by intellectual property law;

 32.3.5 IT security; or

 32.4 The Contractor shall assist and cooperate with the Authority to enable the Authority to publish this Contract.